 - University of California, Los Angeles (Los Angeles, CA): Offerings include made-from-scratch guilty pleasures, but the dining services staff also prides itself on offering healthy options.
 Its popular AskDolores program, which is facilitated by Dolores Hernandez, the UCLA Dining Services Nutrition Education Coordinator, is a testament to this commitment.
 Students, staff, and faculty have the opportunity to learn the nutritional content of all food sold on campus and ask questions about the culinary choices available.
 Many of these choices are familiar American favorites, but fusion and a wide-variety of international choices are also available.
 Finally, UCLA was named by PETA2 as one of the best large colleges for vegan diners in 2010.

-If recent trends are any indication, college cafeterias will continue to become more innovative and more sophisticated.
+College cafeterias are continuing to push their perceived boundaries of innovation and sophistication.
 For potential students, this may make the decision regarding which college to attend an even harder choice.
 But if there was ever a good problem to have, this is one of them.